2dcl/2dcl/docs/RFC-1.md

  - `TopRight`,
  - `{ "Custom" : { "x": 0, "y": 0} }` for custom anchor, `x` and `y` are pixels using the center of the asset as the origin coordinate.

-### BlendModes

-When rendering a sprite, the graphic card gives us multiple ways of merging existing pixel colors with the ones we're adding.

-The options are:
- - `Add`: additive, the existing pixel is added to the new one.
- - `AlphaBlend`: the pixels are added using the alpha channel to reduce the opacity.
- - `Multiply`: bot pixels are multiplied.
- - `{ "Custom" : { "color": { "src": "One", "dst": "One" }, "alpha": { "src": "One", "dst": "One" } } }`: This is a custom blend state for advanced users.
-You can use this to set custom blend factors.

- Options for custom blend factors:
-  - Zero,
-  - One,
-  - Src,
-  - OneMinusSrc,
-  - SrcAlpha,
-  - OneMinusSrcAlpha,
-  - Dst,
-  - OneMinusDst,
-  - DstAlpha,
-  - OneMinusDstAlpha,
-  - SrcAlphaSaturated,
-  - Constant,
-  - OneMinusConstant,

 ### Full Example

-You can check our [Sample Scene](https://github.com/hiddenpeopleclub/2dcl-sample-scene) for examples of all these components in action.
+You can check our [Sample Scene](https://github.com/2dcl/sample-scene) for examples of all these components in action.